-- 1. Discuss with the committees the change to performance-based planning and their implications for future RTSP and TIP development. - 2.
-Discuss potential targets for the federal performance measures as appropriate for Safety, Bridge, Pavement, System Performance, and Transit State of Good Repair.
+- 1. Discuss the change to performance-based planning and their implications for future RTSP and TIP development. - 2.
+Discuss potential targets for the federal performance measures, as appropriate, for Safety, Bridge, Pavement, System Performance, and Transit State of Good Repair.
 It is possible that Transit Safety will require work during this period as well. - 3.
-Amendments and updates to the RTP and TIP will document how projects added to those documents help to achieve SKATS' Performance Targets.
+Amendments and updates to the RTSP and TIP will document how projects added to those documents help to achieve SKATS' Performance Targets.

-- Establish targets for bridge, pavement, and System Performance [November 2018] - Establish new targets for 2019 for Road Safety [February 2019] - Establish targets for Transit State of Good Repair [June 2019]
+- Review and either support ODOT targets or establish SKATS specific targets for 2020 for Road Safety [February 2020] - Review targets for Transit State of Good Repair [June 2020]

-Regional Transportation Systems Plan (RTSP)
+C. Regional Transportation Systems Plan (RTSP)